facebookresearch/fairseq/docs/tutorial_simple_lstm.rst

 3. Training the Model
 ---------------------

 Now we're ready to train the model.
-We can use the existing :ref:`train.py` command-line tool for this, making sure to specify our new Model architecture (``--arch tutorial_simple_lstm``).
+We can use the existing :ref:`fairseq-train` command-line tool for this, making sure to specify our new Model architecture (``--arch tutorial_simple_lstm``).